| Title: | Efficient Spatial Thinning of Species Occurrences |

 A list of logical vectors indicating which points are kept in each trial if 'all_trials' is 'TRUE'; otherwise, a list with a single logical vector indicating the points kept in the best trial.

 This function performs spatial thinning of geographic points to reduce point density while maintaining spatial representation.
-Points are thinned based on a specified distance, grid, or precision, and multiple trials can be performed to identify the best thinned dataset.
+Points are thinned based on a specified distance, grid, or decimal precision, with support for multiple trials and optional grouping.
+By default, only the largest subset is returned.
+To return all trials, set 'all_trials = TRUE'.

 data |